RicardoMarques21/devops-24-25-1241923/README.md

 ### Goals and Requirements (Part 3)

-In this part of the assignment, the goal is to convert the "basic" version of the Tutorial application to Gradle, instead of Maven.
+In this part of the assignment, the goal was to convert the "basic" version of the Tutorial application to Gradle, instead of Maven.

 ### Key Developments (Part 3)